markmcguire011/Sentennial/posts/hanging-gardens-of-babylon.md

 Berossus’ account is the only surviving tie of the gardens to Babylon and then king Nebuchadnezzar II.

-Diodorus Siculus, an ancient Greek historian working off now-lost sources from 4th century BCE historians Cleitarchus and Ctesias of Cnidus, provided the most detailed description of the gardens (which was included in the earlier paraphrased section) but he ascribed them only to a ‘Syrian King.’
-(3)
+Diodorus Siculus, an ancient Greek historian working off now-lost sources from 4th century BCE historians Cleitarchus and Ctesias of Cnidus, provided the most detailed description of the gardens (which was included in the earlier paraphrased section) but he ascribed them only to a ‘Syrian King’ (3).

 Not overly helpful.
 The other accounts come from ancient historians Quintin Curtius Rufus, Strabo, and Philo of Byzantium.
 Each provides a slightly different account of the gardens, however still do not include a concrete location or associated monarch.